Bryopsis: Taxonomy and nomenclature

 Bryopsis was originally described by Lamouroux in 1809, providing information on five species based on morphological appearance, specifically the pinnules, its number, lengths, and arrangement.
 In eastern USA, three species of Bryopsis namely: B. pennata, B. hynoides, B. plumosa are known to inhabit together or separately.

 Challenges in identifying Bryopsis species often arise from the great number of categories between species within the genus due to phenotypic traits that are quite similar from one another.
 Morphological analysis alone can lead to misidentification of species and misuse of nomenclature.
 In order to fully understand the diversity within the genus, different physiological aspects have been analyzed (e.g. life cycle, chromosomes) however, these have been insufficient in further elucidating taxonomic issues within species.
 Thus, the need for research using genetic markers may be of primary importance in recognizing several species that are morphologically plastic in nature.

-Morphology

-Bryopsis is a filamentous green alga that can forms dense tufts between 2 – 40 cm tall (Fong et al., 2019; Guiry, G, 2011).
-It tends to have a morphology that is simple, non-calcified and siphonous multinucleate filaments with no cross walls, with axes that are erect and uniaxial.
-Its fronds are feather-like, extended with prostate axes.
-Organisms are single tubular cells that are siphonous, which is a term used to describe algae in which the thallus is not compartmentalized and typically contains a large vacuole surrounded by an outer later of protoplasm.
-The nuclei and chloroplasts reside in the thallus and line the cell wall.
-When extruded, the protoplasm can survive without a cell membrane for several minutes before regenerating into mature individual units (Hollants, Decleyre, et al., 2011; Lü et al., 2011).
-The thallus is commonly erect and occurs in two morphologies corresponding to haploid or diploid life cycle stages: the macrothallus and microthallus (Hollants, Leliaert, Verbruggen, Willems, et al., 2013).
-The growth of the macrothallus is indeterminate, while the microthallus is often determinate (Guiry, G, 2011).
-The fronds of Bryopsis vary among species from deltoid to lanceolate and the pinnules are most commonly in radial, distichous or secund arrangements (Krellwitz et al., 2001).

-Previous research on the morphology of this genus has correlated the wall structure with the cell shape of Bryopsis.
-The cell walls are tough yet flexible (Giovagnetti et al., 2018).
-The main components of the cell wall are mannan, cellulose and xylan (Brück & Schnetter, 1997; Huizing & Rietema, 1975).
-Its meristematic activity is conveniently differentiated from the typical mechanism in that it is free of cross-walls, is not covered by mature laterals and its laterals all lie in the same plane, so new mass is added to the inner surface of the growing walls from transverse microfibrils (Green, 1960).
-The apical development and arrangement of transverse microfibrils play an important role in the lateral and longitudinal growth of the cell wall structure (Green, 1960).